souffle-lang/souffle-lang.github.io/pages/docs/applications.md

 Amazon used Souffle to verify VPN connections in the AWS cloud.

 ## Frank's DDLOG Benchmarks
 Frank McSherry has developed three benchmarks for DDLOG.
-They can be found [here](https://github.com/frankmcsherry/dynamic-datalog).
+They can be found [here](https://github.com/frankmcsherry/dynamic-datalog/).

+## Souffle's Benchmark Suite
+The souffle team has its own benchmark, which can be found [here](https://github.com/souffle-lang/benchmarks/)

 {% include links.html %}